AneesPeringal/AneesPeringal.github.io/docs/index.md

  - Detect features such as corners that can be easily distinguished in different images
  - Match the detected features in one image to the other.
  - Estimate the motion of the camera between the two images.
 This can be done by solving the perspective-n-point problem.
- - The 3D position of the feature points are found by {==triangulation==}.
+ - The 3D position of the feature points are found by triangulation.

 Another class of methods make use of the focus of the image produced to estimate the depth information.
 A monocular camera has a limited range of positions where it can capture a sharp image.
 This can be seen from:
 <figure markdown="span">
     ![alt text](Depth-defocus-relationship-The-same-object-point-placed-at-different-distances-will-be.png)
-    <figcaption style="text-align: center; font-style: italic;">**Figure 2:** Objects at a distance $u$ from the lens creates a sharp image at the image plane.
-However, other objects will result in a blurred image.[[2]](https://www.researchgate.net/publication/273947737/figure/fig8/AS:650806445473802@1532175756521/Depth-defocus-relationship-The-same-object-point-placed-at-different-distances-will-be.png)</figcaption>
+    <figcaption style="text-align: center; font-style: italic;">**Figure 4:** Objects at a distance $u$ from the lens creates a sharp image at the image plane.
+However, other objects will result in a blurred image.[5]</figcaption>
 </figure>

 USing the blur circle radius $r_b$, we can have an estimate of the depth by the equation:

 \[r_b(z) = \frac{A(|z-z_f|)}{z}\frac{f}{z_f-f}\]

 Where $A$ is the aperture size, $f$ is the focal length, $z_f$ is the distance to the focal plane and finally $z$ is the depth of the object.
 If we know the blur circle radius, we can solve for $z$ to estimate the depth from defocus.